-One day a colleague of mine asked me when I felt happiest; without hesitation, I replied “When I’m singing.”
+One day a colleague of mine asked me when I felt the most joy; without hesitation, I replied “When I’m singing.”
 I love singing in the car, in the shower, in musicals, while walking down the street.
 Most of all, though, I love to sing karaoke.
-For years, it has been my goal to karaoke in all 50 states.
-To date, I’ve sung in 21, plus D.C., two Canadian provinces and five other countries.
+For years, it had been my goal to karaoke in all 50 states, but I had stalled at 21, plus D.C. (and two Canadian provinces and seven countries).

 I’ve always enjoyed the vibe in karaoke bars.
-I see them as an interesting slice of Americana even though karaoke clearly has its origins in Asia and remains a stronger component of cultures there (I’ve sung in China, South Korea and Vietnam).
-To me, this trip will not only be about my singing, but the whole experience of sharing music and fun with others.
+I see them as an interesting slice of Americana, even though karaoke clearly has its origins in Asia and remains a stronger component of cultures there (I’ve sung in China, South Korea and Vietnam).
+This trip was not only about singing, but the experience of sharing music and community with others.

 Thanks for joining me!